I’m happy to announce that my new book on C++ Initialization is published!

 With all of the help from those kind people, the book quality got better and better!

-And please join the reviewer list by providing me with your suggestions and improvements.
+Please join the reviewer list by providing me with your suggestions and improvements.
 I’m happy to update the book.
+Just send an email to bartek AT cppstories.com.

 Here’s the link to the book @Leanpub: